C H U R C H R E F O R M S E R I E S

 - Layered episode.
 At times, divers future events will fuse into one dream.
 It’s like looking at a stack of transparent pancakes from above.

 - Opposite.
 Occasionally, the opposite of what you dream materializes instead.
 For example, if you literally dreamt that you got a business contract, it could very well be that you won’t get it.
-In actuality, if you were about to win a business contract, the dream would be very symbolic, like “you catching a bird”.
+In actuality, if you were about to win a business contract, the dream would be very symbolic, like “catching a bird under your bed”.
 Those “opposite” dreams often come off ratatouilled leaving you with just a “feeling” or a “partial glimpse” of the whole futuristic view.

 - Description.
 Every detail is important.
 Therefore, stay faithful to your dreams as you describe them in your journal, especially those dreams you feel are so symbolic they must mean something.